 Fiberglass vs. Spray Foam

-- There are 2 types of spray foam exist, which are open and closed cell.
-Open cell spray foam insulation functions mostly as an air barrier, while closed cell spray foam insulation is used as a vapor barrier, blocking out air and moisture.
+- There are 2 types of spray foam: open and closed cell.
+Open cell spray foam functions mostly as an air barrier, while closed cell spray foam is used as a vapor barrier, blocking out air and moisture.

 Air leakage will occur with fiberglass insulation, as well as with open cell spray insulation, but will not happen with closed cell insulation.
 In extreme cold, fiberglass insulation will lose quite a lot of heat.

 If you live in an older home you’re likely in need of an insulation update – you could be losing thousands of dollars every year!
 Most people avoid installing insulation because they think they’ll have to tear up their walls.
 Spray foam insulation is a great alternative, which expands before it solidifies.
 This increases the reach of the insulation into the smallest of places.